59-6F-73-68-69-72-6F/Unreal_Light_Manager/README.md

 This tool is built with Python and requires the following libraries:

 *   **PySide6:** For the graphical user interface.
+    - Install PySide6 using Unreal Engine's Python Environment:
+    - Locate the Python executable within your Unreal Engine installation.
+This is typically found at:

+            <Unreal Engine Installation Directory>\Engine\Binaries\ThirdParty\Python3\Win64\python.exe

+    - Open a Command Prompt or PowerShell window.
+    - Navigate to the directory containing the python.exe file or use its full path directly.
+    - Execute the following command to install PySide6 using pip:

+            "<Unreal Engine Installation Directory>\Engine\Binaries\ThirdParty\Python3\Win64\python.exe" -m pip install PySide6

+    *   Replace **"Unreal Engine Installation Directory"**  with the actual path to your Unreal Engine installation.

 *   **Unreal Engine Python API:** The tool is designed to run inside the Unreal Editor and uses the `unreal` module to interact with the engine.

 The project also includes the following local modules: